Choose a category to filter questions:

 We do ask that you do not use the Emergency knob unless there is a genuine emergency.
 If you are having difficulty unplugging your vehicle from the station, please phone 0800 2 CHARGE.

 If the Emergency knob has been activated the error message ESTOP will show on the station screen.
 Reset it by turning the emergency knob to the right until it pops out.
 The charger will begin a five-minute countdown while it performs a self-diagnostic test.
 Then it will return to normal.
 While waiting please return the cable back into its pocket and don’t attempt to restart until the plugin icon is lit.

 In the unlikely event of an emergency, such as an earthquake, please push the red emergency button located at the base of the machine, if it is safe to do so.
 This will pop the button out and immediately shut down and secure the DC Fast Charger.
 Once the emergency is over, or if it was a false alarm, we would appreciate a phone call, if possible, where we can check if it is safe to restart it.

 Our machines are designed to shut down if there is any damage to the charging cables or connectors.

 Either way, you must first register an account with us.
 To avoid any stress, we recommend you register your account ahead of time.
 Go to charge.net.nz to sign yourself up to our network.
+You can also sign up at the station right before your first use, if you have a smart phone.

 There is no cost to open an account with us.
 Charges are incurred when you purchase an RFID fob or when you connect our stations to your EV for charging.
 See here for instructions on using our chargers.
-Quick instructions are also printed on the front of all of our stations
+Quick instructions are also printed on the front of all of our stations.
+RFID fobs are reuseable.